-Coliforms typically will produce metallic (golden) sheen, which is due to the extensive production of aldehydes and acid from the fermentation of lactose.
+Coliforms typically will produce a metallic (golden) sheen, which is due to the extensive production of aldehydes and acid from the fermentation of lactose.

-Atypical total coliforms colonies appear as dark red, mucoid or have a dark center but without a metallic sheen.
+Atypical total coliforms colonies appear as dark red, mucoid, or have a dark center but without a metallic sheen.
 E.coli will form colonies with a metallic sheen.

 Detection of fecal coliforms using mFC agar

 This medium contains bile salts which inhibit other bacteria except enteric.
 It also contains rosolic acid which inhibits bacteria other than fecal coliforms.
 Aniline blue is used as a pH indicator which gives blue color in acidic pH.

 Membrane filter is incubated at 44.5°C for 22-26 hours in mFC agar for the detection of fecal coliforms.

 Fecal coliforms form blue colonies in this medium (acid is produced due to the fermentation of lactose).
 E.coli will form flat dark blue colonies.

 - Membrane filtration apparatus, complete with a vacuum source (electrically operated pump, hand pump, or aspirator) and suction flask